Property FW, differentiable structures, and smoothability of singular actions: Introduction

-\begin{thm}[Navas] If $\Gamma$ is a Kazhdan group, every homomorphism $\rho\colon \Gamma \to \mathsf{Diff}^{3/2}(\T)$ has finite image.\footnote{More precisely, this result is proven in \cite{navas(T)} for $C^r$-actions with $r>3/2$, but can be extended to $C^{3/2}$-actions according to \cite{navas-cocycles}, or also \cite[Rmk.~5.2.24]{navas-book}, relying on work by Bader--Furman--Gelander--Monod \cite{BFGM}, by means of an $L^p$-analogue of property due to Fisher--Margulis.} \end{thm} For what concerns actions of high rank-lattices, earlier and more precise results were obtained by Ghys, Burger--Monod, and Witte Morris \cite{ghys,burger-monod,witte}.
+\begin{thm}[Navas] If $\Gamma$ is a countable Kazhdan group, every homomorphism $\rho\colon \Gamma \to \mathsf{Diff}^{3/2}(\T)$ has finite image.\footnote{More precisely, this result is proven in \cite{navas(T)} for $C^r$-actions with $r>3/2$, but can be extended to $C^{3/2}$-actions according to \cite{navas-cocycles}, or also \cite[Remark 5.2.24]{navas-book}, relying on work by Bader--Furman--Gelander--Monod \cite{BFGM}, by means of an $L^p$-analogue of property introduced by Fisher--Margulis.} \end{thm} (For what concerns actions of lattices in higher rank simple Lie groups, earlier and more precise results were obtained by Ghys, Burger--Monod, and Witte Morris \cite{ghys,burger-monod,witte}.)

-It is still an open problem whether the conclusion of Theorem \ref{t:navas} holds for all actions of Kazhdan groups on the circle by \emph{homeomorphisms}.
-Motivated by a question asked by Navas (cf.~\cite[Question 4.8]{BLT}, \cite[Rmk.~5.2.24]{navas-book} and \cite[\S 1]{navas-ICM}), it is natural to study this problem for actions by singular diffeomorphisms.
-Well-studied examples of groups of singular diffeomorphisms of the circle include groups of \emph{piecewise linear} and \emph{piecewise projective} homeomorphisms, and the existence of infinite Kazhdan groups was an open question even in this case.

-Let us denote by $\pa$ the group of all \emph{piecewise differentiable homeomorphisms} of the circle of class $C^r$, i.e.~the subgroup of $\Omega \mathsf{Diff}^r(M)$ consisting of elements for which the singular set is finite, and moreover at every singular point the right and left derivatives exist up to order $r$.
-The combination of Theorem~\ref{t-countable} with Navas' theorem implies the following. \begin{cor} Let $\Gamma$ be a Kazhdan group.
+It remains a wide open problem whether there exists an infinite Kazhdan group of circle {homeomorphisms}.
+A special case of this problem is to determine whether such a group can exists among groups of singular diffeomorphisms.
+In fact, this problem was open even for groups of {piecewise linear} and {piecewise projective} homeomorphisms, a case suggested by Navas (see \cite[Remark~5.2.24]{navas-book}, \cite[Question 4.8]{BLT}, and \cite[\S 1]{navas-ICM}).
+More generally, let us denote by $\pa$ the group of all \emph{piecewise differentiable homeomorphisms} of the circle of class $C^r$, i.e.~the subgroup of $\Omega \mathsf{Diff}^r(M)$ consisting of elements for which the singular set is finite, and moreover at every singular point the right and left derivatives exist up to order $r$.
+The combination of Theorem~\ref{t-countable} with Navas's theorem implies the following. \begin{cor} Let $\Gamma$ be a countable Kazhdan group.
 Then the following hold. \begin{enumerate}[(i)] \item Every homomorphism $\rho\colon \Gamma\to \mathsf{PDiff}^{3/2}(\T)$ has finite image.

 \item For every homomorphism $ \rho \colon \Gamma \to \Omega\mathsf{Diff}^{3/2}(\T)$, the action of $\rho(\Gamma)$ on $\T$ has a finite orbit. \end{enumerate} \end{cor}

 In an independent preprint \cite{CorPL}, Yves de Cornulier has obtained part \eqref{i-T} of Corollary \ref{c-T} for actions by {piecewise linear} or {projective} homeomorphisms where also points of discontinuity are allowed (see Question~\ref{q:exotic} below and the remark following it).